otvam/pypeec/docs/technical.md

 ## Dependencies

-**PyPEEC** is entirely programmed in **Python 3** and is using the following packages:
+**PyPEEC** is entirely programmed in **Python 3** and has the following dependencies:
 * PyYAML (used everywhere)
 * NumPy (used everywhere)
 * SciPy (used everywhere)
 * Pillow (for the mesher)
 * VTK, PyVista (for the mesher, viewer, and plotter)
 * Matplotlib (for the viewer and plotter)
-* PyVistaQt, QtPy, PyQt5 (for the viewer and plotter)
+* PyVistaQt, QtPy, PySide2 (for the viewer and plotter)

-The following optional packages are used for speeding up the solver:
+The following optional packages can be used for speeding up the solver:
+* UMFPACK (for the solver, available through SciKits)
-* scikit-umfpack (for the solver)
+* MKL/PARDISO (for the solver, available through Pydiso)
-* pyFFTW (for the solver)
+* FFTW (for the solver, available through pyFFTW)
-* CuPy (for the solver)
+* CuPy (for the solver, using GPUs through CUDA)

-The following platform and system configurations have been tested:
+The following platforms and systems have been tested:
 * Linux / RedHat 7.9 on x86/x64
 * Linux / Ubuntu 20.04 on x86/x64
 * Linux / Ubuntu 22.04 on x86/x64
-* MS / Windows 10 21H2 on x86/x64
+* Microsoft / Windows 10 21H2 on x86/x64
 * GPU / NVIDIA T4 Tensor GPU

 ## Optimization